Dynamic access pricing control for fair and stable resource sharing: Dynamic Pricing System Model

-In the remainder of this Section, we discuss the pricing function $f(q)$, service rate function $\mu(q)$, and admission rate $\alpha(q)$.
-In this present paper, we adopt the point of view that the pricing function is (parametrically) specified and wish to study the equilibria (fixed points) in terms of the possible values of $q(t)$ that can be attained in this dynamic system.
-This is in contrast to an alternative viewpoint (the subject of ongoing research) in which first a desirable equilibrium $q^*$ is specified and we seek to determine a pricing policy that optimizes a given objective subject to system constraints (e.g., the service rate capacity of the resource).
+In the remainder of this section, we discuss the pricing function $p(q)$, the price sensitivity functions $f_i(p(q))$, $i=1,\ldots,N$, the service rate function $\mu(q)$, and the admission rate function $\alpha(q)$.
+We adopt the point of view that the pricing function is (parametrically) specified and wish to study the equilibria (fixed points) in terms of the possible values of $q(t)$ that can be attained in this dynamic system.
+This is in contrast to an alternative viewpoint (the subject of ongoing research) in which first a desirable equilibrium $q^*$ is specified and we seek to determine a pricing policy that optimizes a given objective (e.g., deviation from $q^*$, or price) subject to system constraints (e.g., the service rate capacity of the resource).
+See \cite{christos} for an example of work in this direction.